phfilly/chat-app/README.md

 # Simple PHP Chat app

+# Version 2

+## *Please note*

+The API url should be updated according to how your vhosts file might look like for the SLIM app (chat-api) dir.
+This can be found in the `/js/message.js` file.
+At the top there's a variable called `apiURL`.

+A small PHP app that's built on top of the SLIM framework, which allows for elegant routing and usage of the PHP Request and Response classes

+There's an implementation of the Interface Segregation and Dependency Inversion Principle in the Database class which depends upon a DbInterface abstraction.

+Same for in my controllers where I created a `BaseController` which implements 'prettifying json' and database connection management.
+This is inherited by `ResponseController` and `MessageController` to show a bit of Open/Closed and Single Responsibility Principle.

+# Version 1
 A small PHP app that allows for HTTP messages between users

 For storage this app makes use of a sqlite db for the saving and retrieval of messages.